-Some Administration Console settings let you tune your application's performance.
 In some cases, you want to optimize to minimize cost.
 In other cases, you want to serve heavy request volume quickly.
-These controls allow you to
+These settings allow you to

 - Set the Frontend Instance Class.
 Your application can use faster, "bigger," more expensive servers.